techmania-team/techmania-docs/English/Theme/Introduction.md

 From a technical perspective, a theme is a **Unity asset bundle** that:

 - Contains a UXML document named `Assets/UI/MainTree.uxml`
-- Contains a text document named `Assets/UI/MainScript.txt`
+- Contains a Lua script named `Assets/UI/MainScript.txt`
-- Contains any other resource referenced by them inside `Assets/UI`, such as text files, images, audio clips, videos, fonts, UXML documents and USS files.
+- Contains any other resource referenced by them inside `Assets/UI`, such as text files, images, audio clips, videos, fonts, UXML documents, USS files and Lua scripts.

 Note that your Lua scripts must be in a file format that Unity recognizes as a ["Text Asset"](https://docs.unity3d.com/2022.2/Documentation/Manual/class-TextAsset.html) in order to be included in asset bundles.
 Therefore, you should write Lua scripts in `.txt` files, instead of `.lua`.